AnChiLuo/RetinaLayerGauge/README.md

 </p>

 ### Step 6: Region Selection
-1. Click the `Enable Wand`button to active Wand tool.
+1. Click the `Enable Wand` button to activate Wand tool.
-   - Click a target region to automatically select the entire region (Fig. 6-Left).
+   - Click a target region to automatically select the entire object (Fig. 6-Left).
    - Press <kbd>Add</kbd> to add the selected object to the `ROI list` (Fig. 6-Right).
    - To remove object from the list, select it and press <kbd>Delete</kbd>.
    - Return to the Brush mode if further boundary refinement is required.